mitmplay/rpc-apitest/README.md

 # RPC Apitest

 RPC Apitest - an Isomorphic Rest-client to test API from Web, Nodejs or Browser Console.
-One of key feature is authoring request with YAML nested templating.
-Env. can be set on root template, next YAML nested can have opt. selection, either unique or multi-select, and before run/execution of request, opt. selection can be set if needed to override what template provide.
+One of key feature is authoring request with `YAML nested templating`.

+`Env` can be set on root template, next YAML nested can have `opt-select`, either unique or multi-select, and before execution(`run`) of request, `opt-run` can be set to override what template provide.

 The templating shared that values across same tree.

 # Installation
 ```js